colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 Failed to add resident attribute: Numerical result out of range
 ```

-I reran my script while I had the logs open in follow mode, and out popped the same message.
+That certainly looked like it could be related.
+Something, somewhere was overflowing.
+But maybe it was unrelated--you never know.
+I reran my testing script, and out popped the same message.
 I was on to something.
-I grepped the source for "Too large attrlist," and found the following snippet in `libntfs-3g/attrib.c`.
+I searched the source for "Too large attrlist," and found the following snippet in `libntfs-3g/attrib.c`.

 ```c
 /*